Applying to the MA

 Graduates of the program will be prepared to teach Native American studies, pursue specialized professional or graduate training; serve in an administrative roles in Native programs on/off the Reservation.
 Once in the program, a minimum of 10 courses are required with most students finishing the program in 6 quarters (two years), by writing a thesis or taking a comprehensive exam.

-We encourage all students to apply for the Graduate Opprotunity Fellowship available throught the online gradaute division application.
+We encourage all applicants to apply for the Graduate Opportunity Fellowship available through the online Graduate Division application.